Gloaming in Luomu

-Gloaming in Luomu (罗目的黄昏) is a 2025 Chinese road film written and directed by Korean-Chinese filmmaker Zhang Lü and stars Bai Baihe, Huang Jianxin and Liu Dan.
+Gloaming in Luomu (罗目的黄昏) is a 2025 Chinese drama film written and directed by Korean-Chinese filmmaker Zhang Lü and stars Bai Baihe, Huang Jianxin and Liu Dan.
 The film follows a dancer Xiaobai, who after receiving a postcard from her boyfriend, who left without saying goodbye three years ago, travels to the town of Luomu to find out the reason.

 It had its world premiere at the 30th Busan International Film Festival in Competition on 21 September 2025, where it won Busan Award for the best film.

 Synopsis

 Xiao Bai comes to the small town of Luomu, carrying an old postcard from her ex-boyfriend Wang that says 'Gloaming in Luomu.'
 As she explores the town with the postcard, she finds signs of Wang in different spots.
 She hopes for a peaceful, short visit, but things change quickly when she meets locals and guests, such as Liu, the wine-loving guesthouse owner, Liu’s boyfriend Huang, and her fun-loving friend Peng.